RoseMcc04/CS-3667-RoseMcc/Week1Notes/SoftwareProducts.md

     - The software development company (not an external client!)
     - Rapid delivery of software products is essential to capture the market for that type of product

-## What is a software product line?
+## What is a Software Product Line?

 - A set of software products that share a common core
     - Each member of the product line includes customer-specific adaptations and additions
     - Software product lines may be used to implement a custom system for a customer with specific needs that cannot be met by a generic product
 - An example would be a company providing communication software for different emergency services that use different types of radio/communication equipment
 - Another example would be software for smart TVs (due to many different models of said televisions)

+## What is a Platform?

+- A software (or combined software and hardware) product that includes functionality so that new applications can be built on it.
+- Example: Facebook, where you can create "Facebook apps"
+- Self-Example: Github?